Explicit Acyclic Models and (Co)Chain Operations: Preliminaries on Operads

-There is a difference between what we will do here and our previous examples of the equivariant standard procedure construction.
+There is a difference between the new construction and our previous examples of equivariant recursive standard procedure constructions.
 Namely, the product of symmetric groups $\widehat{G}$ that acts freely on the domain sides embeds as a subset, but not a subgroup, of $\Sigma_s$.
 We will recursively define the structure map $\cO_B$ on basis elements $b$ of the domain in the usual way by $\cO_B(b) = H_s \cO_B (db)$, where $H_s$ is the contraction of the range.
 But then in order to satisfy the operad equivariance axiom for the structure maps, to be discussed below, we need to extend $\cO_B$ by a twisted form of equivariance on product elements $\hat{g}b$.
-We then need to prove our map is a chain map and satisfies the operad equivariance axiom for arbitrary product elements $\hat{g}x$.
-The operad associativity axiom seems to require additional assumptions about the $B_*(n)$, which easily holds for the $N_*(E\Sigma_n)$, and less easily for the surjection complexes $\cS_*(n)$.
-The troublesome issue is that compositions of standard procedure chain maps need not be standard procedure chain maps, as discussed back in Proposition 6.5 of Part I.\\
+We then need to prove our map is a chain map and satisfies the operad equivariance axiom for arbitrary product elements $\hat{g}x$.\\

-There is more than one way to do all this, but we like best an approach that extends some of our uniqueness results from Sections 6 and 8 of Part I to the twisted equivariant context.
-Justin R. Smith also made similar use of uniqueness results in parts of his work [28], [29], which interestingly he traced back to Cartan's original method of computation of the cohomology of Eilenberg-MacLane spaces.